OpenTTD/OpenTTD/docs/Readme_OS2.txt

 directly will result in the console not being displayed.
 You may still pass any other parameters ('-D' is already passed) to dedicated.cmd.

+You can find the dedicated.cmd file in the os/os2 directory.

 =========================
 BUILDING THE OS/2 VERSION